"Architecture can make you happier. Urban planning can make us equal"

 URBAN PLANNER.
 ARCHITECT.
 RESEARCHER.

-Masters in Urban Planning and Research: Driven by my growing fascination with urban planning, I decided to pursue a new adventure in 2018.
-I enrolled in the Masters of Urban Planning and Policy Design at Politecnico di Milano (POLIMI).
+Driven by my growing interest in urban planning, in 2018 I decided to pursue the Master’s degree in Urban Planning and Policy Design at Politecnico di Milano (POLIMI).
 This transformative experience equipped me with the knowledge and skills necessary to address complex urban challenges.
-Following this, I joined the Research Master on Urban Studies at the University of Amsterdam (UvA) through the ERASMUS program.
-During my time at UvA, I delved into the research process and developed a keen interest in public policy, recognizing the vital role of involving multiple actors, both private and public, in finding fair, inclusive, and sustainable solutions.
+Subsequently, I joined the Research Master on Urban Studies at the University of Amsterdam (UvA) through the ERASMUS program.
+During my time at UvA I learned about the intricacies of the research process, recognizing its importance for effective problem-solving.
+Subsequently, I wrote a paper based on my thesis titled Bicycle Commuting as a Tool for Equity Advancement in Diepsloot, Johannesburg, which is currently under review.
+The research enabled me to develop a comprehensive understanding of the challenges and opportunities associated with sustainable transportation practices in low-income communities and vulnerable groups.

 09 – 2021